Averting the infrared catastrophe in the gold standard of quantum chemistry

-Table~\ref{tab:energies} summarizes correlation energies obtained from MP2, rCCD, CCD, CCD(T) and CCD(cT) methods compared to i-FCIQMC, DMC and CCDT (CCD with full triple excitations) results.
+Table~\ref{tab:energies} summarizes correlation energies obtained from CCD, CCD(T), and CCD(cT) methods compared to i-FCIQMC, DMC, and CCDT (CCD with full triple excitations) results.
 The energies were extrapolated to the CBS limit, and the systems were parametrized by a range of Wigner-Seitz radii ($r_{s}=1, 2, 3, 5, 10$ a.u.) and $N=14, 54$ electrons.
 We first discuss the results obtained for the 14 electron system.
-In this case i-FCIQMC can be viewed as an exact reference, whereas CCDT serves as reference for any approximate triples theory.
+In this case i-FCIQMC can be viewed as an exact reference, whereas CCDT serves as a reference for any approximate triples theory.
 CCDT results from Ref.~\cite{Neufeld2017} are in good agreement with i-FCIQMC in the high density limit and differ at low densities.
 Higher levels of CC theory are needed to capture all important correlation effects for increasing $r_{s}$~\cite{Neufeld2017}.
-This can also be confirmed by comparing CCDT to CCD.
-To test the role of higher-order ring contributions, we compare MP2 to rCCD.
-Our findings show that the ring contributions are significant even for 14 electrons.
-Furthermore, we note that the difference between rCCD and CCD is larger than the difference between MP2 and CCD.
 CCD(T) and CCD(cT) correlation estimates are in good agreement with CCDT.
-We note that the agreement between CCD(T) and CCDT is fortuitous and only valid for calculations with a small number of electrons, as can be seen from the divergence of CCD(T) as a function of $N$ in \Fig{fig:UegEnergies}(b).
+We note that the agreement between CCD(T) and CCDT is fortuitous and only valid for small $N$, as can be seen from the divergence of CCD(T) as a function of $N$ in \Fig{fig:sofg}(e).